Jayesh0706/notes/Services in Kubernetes.md

 #### **a.
 ClusterIP (Default)**-

-- Exposes the Service on a cluster-internal IP.
+- Exposes the Service on a ==cluster-internal IP==.
 Choosing this value makes the Service only reachable from within the cluster.
 - **What it does:**
     - Exposes the Service internally within the Kubernetes cluster.
     - Only accessible from within the cluster (e.g., by other pods).